alfonsoOramasJr/alfonsoOramasJr.github.io/README.md

 vertical landing project, or the smart home automation project, and the tecnologies used.

 Note that there should be visuals, i.e. images in place to showcase some of the work.

+## Testing : Javascript
+For our continuous integration, we are testing the view port for mobile and desktop view, and checking whether or not those changes are detected on our tests.
+To do so, we need to create a package.json file for holding our dependencies for the test container that is being run by GitHub Actions.

+The Test folder contains the unit tests for our program.